 I wrote this software to be as close to the Gnome Encfs Manager as possible while incorporating the knowledge I gained from GEncfsM.
 Hence MEncfsM will most likely feel familiar or even the same in many places.
 The changes are mostly under the hood, but some are more visible to end users.
 I wanted GEncfsM to compile and work even with several years old distributions, which means that I always had to make a trade-off.
-In the end I decided to be conservative and pretty much stopped adding new features due to that since the Gnome Encfs Manager is quite widely used nowadayes and reliability is way more important than new features.
-Just imagine yourself not being able to start working in the morning because GEncfsM doesn't start up or something…
+In the end I decided to be conservative and pretty much stopped adding new features due to that since the Gnome Encfs Manager is quite widely iused nowadayes and reliability is way more important.
+Just imagine yourself not being able to start working in the morning because GEncfsM doesn't start up or something.

 While the Gnome Encfs Manager only uses the Gnome keyring, MEncfsM integrates with the KWallet on KDE and uses libsecret on all other desktops.
 Libsecret was the approach by gnome and KDE developers to unify the keyring access, but apparently it was never finished on KDE and the keyring folders don't work with it on Gnome as the time of writing.
 It might in the future though and one of the things that made GEncfsM hard to maintain are the desktop and distribution-specific hacks I had to come up with over the years.

 The Gnome Encfs Manager uses the Gnome infrastruture to detect mounted drives while MEncfsM is more low level and waits for changes on /proc/mounts.
 This means that it is platform-agnostic and works flawlessly on across all destops.
-It will now also detect mounts outside the media and home directories.
 A drawback is, that it doesn't detect gvfs mounts anymore (e.g. when you mount a network drive in nautilus), but since that feature was unreliable to begin with (network drives might still need some time to actually let you read things after mounting etc.), I decided to cut that feature off the list for now.

 Encfs configuration files